AdobeDocs/experience-platform.en/help/rtcdp/datasets/data-quality.md

 ---
 keywords: data quality;rtcdp data quality
-title: Data quality on Real-time Customer Data Platform
+title: Data Quality in Real-time Customer Data Platform
 seo-title: Data quality on Real-time Customer Data Platform
 description: A document on data quality on Real-time Customer Data Platform
 seo-description: A document describing how data quality works through batch and data ingestion on Real-time Customer Data Platform
 ---

-# Data quality on [!DNL Real-time Customer Data Platform]
+# Data quality in [!DNL Real-time Customer Data Platform]

 [!DNL Real-time Customer Data Platform] (Real-time CDP) allows you to bring data from multiple sources and bridge them together to give a consistent and coordinated experience for your customers.
 As a result, ensuring your data is complete, accurate, and concise is of utmost importance.